sahahn/BPt/docs/_sources/user_guide/subjects.rst.txt

   Select the set of test subjects as defined by a split in the Dataset, e.g., :func:`set_test_split <BPt.Dataset.set_test_split>`.

+- 'default'
+  This is the default subjects value for :class:`ProblemSpec <BPt.ProblemSpec>`, it refers to special behavior where when evaluating if the passed dataset has a train/test split defined, and a cv value is passed that isn't 'test', then subjects = 'train' will be used.
+Otherwise, subjects='all' will be used.

 4. You can pass the special input wrapper :class:`ValueSubset`.
 This can be used to select subsets of subject by a column's value or values.
 See :class:`ValueSubset` for more